nasadorian/drome/writeup.md

   *)
 ```

 To aid in interpreting the `echo` function, let's break down what it does.
 We use the `read` function to lazily prompt the user at `stdin` then bind the resulting string into another action `print` which simply echoes the string back to `stdout`.
-The result of the print has type `unit io`, so we discard this value and run `echo` again using `productR`.
-When desugared, the `echo` program infinitely expands outward as `Bind (fun _ -> Bind (fun s -> Suspend (fun _ -> print_endline s), Suspend (fun _ -> read_line)), ...)` but can be evaluated node by node thanks to laziness.
+The result of the print has type `unit io`, and since our `echo` function takes a unit argument, we bind into `echo` again.
+When desugared, the `echo` program infinitely expands outward as `Bind (fun _ -> Bind (fun s -> Suspend (fun _ -> print_endline s), Suspend (fun _ -> read_line)), ...)` but can be evaluated node by node thanks to the trampoline.

 There is another interesting technique at work under the hood in this example.
 When the interpreter reaches a node containing `Bind (f, Bind (g, rest))` it rearranges the two constructors using the associativity law for Monad (https://wiki.haskell.org/Monad_laws) to yield `Bind (g >=> f, rest)`.
 The `IO.(>=>)` operator is known as "the fish" or Kleisli composition, and it chains two monadic functions together.
 In cases where there are infinitely nested binds, this property allows the interpreter to make a tail recursive call to itself and make progress rather than infinitely build up the call stack.
 See the implementation of `IO.unsafe_run_sync` for more.

-Naturally, more interesting programs than `echo` can be composed with IO.
+Of course, far more interesting programs than `echo` can be written with `IO`.
 Take for example the below set of functions which query a website until it yields an `HTTP/200 OK` response.
 The `url` value is an `IO` program randomly returning one of two test URLs that result in a `200` or `404`, modeling a flaky service we would like to health-check.
 The `status_of_url` function sends a `GET` request to a given URL and returns its status code as an integer.
 In `retry_til_ok` we run `status_of_url` up to `n` times, utilizing the `IO.attempt` combinator to capture any runtime errors in a `result` type, and match on the response code.
 We use the recursive bind trick here to retry this function until a `200` response is received.

 ```ocaml
   open Cohttp